108th Wing Tiger Scheme

 This is not the first time that the 108th Wing's KC-135s have had tiger decals adorning the aircraft.
 During a visit to Europe in the 1990s, one KC-135E featured a giant tiger down each side of the fuselage.
 In addition, another aircraft in 2003 featured a large tiger on each side of the forward fuselage to commemorate the Tiger Meet of the Americas, held in Colorado in 2003.

 Aircraft 62-3508 is shown in the slideshow below with the tiger artwork adorning the aircraft.
 In addition, all other KC-135R Stratotanker aircraft in the 108th Wing's fleet features commemorative nose art and no tiger artwork.
-Aircraft 62-3508 also features this nose art.
+Aircraft 62-3508 also features this nose art, which is featured in the slideshow.
+The jet was also part of the static displays at airshows in Great Falls, MT and Avoca, PA and flew in the airshow display in Atlantic City, NJ in August 2017.

 Photos in the slideshow were taken between June and August 2017.
 Apologies for the large copyrights in each photo - this is necessary in this day and age where photos are widely stolen and passed along as if they are one's own.